arotem3/numerics/documentation.md

 ```

 ### Logistic Regression
-Fit linear or kernel logistic model to any dimensional data set.
+Fit linear or kernel logistic model to any dimensional data set (logistic or ridge classification).
 By default we fit gaussian kernel basis with radius 1 along side linear basis, but just an option exists to remove the radial basis.
 By default the regression is done via L2-regularization and the regularization parameter is determined by cross validation, the metric for the cross validation and for the optimization procedure is log-likelihood.
 The resulting model is a one vs. all probabilistic model, when the categories are predicted the maximum probability is selected.
 When fitting the full rbf model, `lbfgs` solver is used, but when fitting just the linear basis, `nelder_mead` is used instead.
 ```cpp
 class logistic_regression
 ```